raster/RasterLaser/README.md

   http://rasterweb.net/raster/2018/05/04/cohesion3d-mini-full-spectrum-laser/

 If you want to do the same upgrade, check out the LaserBoard from Cohesion3D.
-It' basically a newer and much improved version of the Mini board I am using.
+It's basically a newer and much improved version of the Mini board I am using.

   https://cohesion3d.com/